ddoman90/JavascriptTheWeirdPart/README.md

 ---------------------
 the execution context is created in two phases:
 1.: Creating phase: setup memory space for variables and functions
-- in that creation phase the whole function has its own memory entirely
+- in that creation phase the whole function has its own memory
 - all variables in javascript initialy sets to undefined
 - better to always first declare then execute
 2.: Execution phase